JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/16-Configure Azure Bastion.md

    * VM is always accessed using a private IP, never any public IPs.
 * Microsoft recommends Azure Bastion whenever you have a VM that you need to log in to.
 * Azure Bastion is a fully managed service in your virtual network in Azure
-   * Your VM's aren't exposing any public IPs to the internet
+   * Your VM doesn't have to expose any public IPs to the internet
 * Once Azure Bastion is deployed, any VM in the VNet can be accessed
 * Internally Azure Bastion is a VM Scale Set, that can resize itself, and runs a set of applications and daemons

 ## Configuration

 [Create Bastion](https://docs.microsoft.com/en-us/azure/bastion/tutorial-create-host-portal)

-[Connect to Windows VM](https://docs.microsoft.com/en-us/azure/bastion/bastion-connect-vm-rdp) [Connect to Linux VM](https://docs.microsoft.com/en-us/azure/bastion/bastion-connect-vm-ssh)
+[Connect to Windows VM](https://docs.microsoft.com/en-us/azure/bastion/bastion-connect-vm-rdp)

+[Connect to Linux VM](https://docs.microsoft.com/en-us/azure/bastion/bastion-connect-vm-ssh)

-* The VNet must contain a subnet called "AzureBastionSubnet" where the Bastion host will be deployed, of at least /27 or larger ([See Create a Virtual Network Gateway](10-Secure%20the%20connectivity%20of%20virtual%20networks%20(VPN%20authentication,%20Express%20Route%20encryption).md#vpn))
+* The VNet must contain a subnet called "AzureBastionSubnet" where the Bastion host will be deployed
+   * The Bastion subnet must be at least /27 or larger ([See Create a Virtual Network Gateway](10-Secure%20the%20connectivity%20of%20virtual%20networks%20(VPN%20authentication,%20Express%20Route%20encryption).md#vpn))
 * The Bastion host also need a public IP address, for some reason
 * To use Azure Bastion, your user must have at least a Reader role on the VM, the VM's private NIC, and on the Azure Bastion resource
 * A Windows VM must have port 3389 open for inbound traffic, to be able to connect